HTML has links - PDF has Authentication

 (ii) Hold infants and, when developmentally appropriate, toddlers to make eye contact and talk to them;

-(iii) Stop feeding the infant or toddler when he or she shows signs of fullness; and
+(iii) Stop feeding the infant or toddler when they shows signs of fullness; and

 (iv) Not allow infants or toddlers to be propped with bottles or given a bottle or cup when lying down.